chrisseaton/chrisseaton.github.io/truffleruby/how-method-dispatch-works-in-jruby-truffle/index.md

 This article is going to talk about how the new Truffle backend in JRuby implements a very high performance method dispatch system on top the JVM.
 In fact I'll show you that it's so efficient that with important types like `Fixnum` we entirely optimize away the method call and how a call to something like `Fixnum#+` becomes just a few inline instructions.

 You won't need any deep technical understanding of JRuby, Java, the JVM or Truffle to follow this article.
 I'll explain all the concepts we build on as I go.
 Hopefully you'll enjoy some of the technical depth, even if you don't understand it all.
 As method dispatch is such an important part of a JRuby+Truffle, seeing how it works will give you a good overview of how Truffle in general works.
-If you want some more background on the Truffle backed in JRuby there is an [announcement blog post](http://www.chrisseaton.com/truffleruby/announcement/) and a [wiki page](https://github.com/jruby/jruby/wiki/Truffle) with lots of pointers to more information.
+If you want some more background on the Truffle backed in JRuby there is an [announcement blog post](https://chrisseaton.com/truffleruby/announcement/).

 If you want to try out the practical examples, you'll need to install a development version of JRuby 9000 and the Graal VM.
 If you are on Linux or Mac and use rbenv with the latest ruby-build this is easy: